ndporter/lc-git-gui/_episodes/01-what-is-git.md

 - "What is GitHub?"
 objectives:
 - "recognize why version control is useful"
-- "distinguish between Git and GitHub"
+- "distinguish between Git, GitHub, and GithHub Desktop"
 keypoints:
 - "Version control helps track changes to files and projects"
 - "Git and GitHub are not the same"